 The college is fortunate to have exceptionally talented and dedicated faculty who provide students with an excellent educational experience.
 Many faculty members have national and international reputations and funded programs of research.
 Faculty prepare graduates to be leaders in the delivery of excellent patient care and scholars in basic, clinical, translational, and applied sciences and in teaching, learning and service.

 The college strives to be a leader in developing curricula, practice delivery modes and research that together contribute to the health sciences.

-Established in 1935, the School of Social Work is a national leader in professional practice education and training.
-Building on this tradition, we are moving forward with a 21st Century agenda that includes promoting social justice and fostering overall well-being through engaged teaching.
-We offer academic programs at the bachelor’s, master’s and Ph.D. levels.
-This past year, innovative changes and new programs were added, such as a clinical scholarship track to our Ph.D. program, a dual-title degree in social work and infant mental health, a graduate certificate in alcohol and drug abuse studies (CADAS), and a revised M.S.W. macro concentration entitled I-CPL — Innovation in Community, Policy and Leadership.
-The B.S.W. program, ranked for many years by The Gourman Report as the number one B.S.W. program in the country, graduated the first cohort of its WOW!
-(Where Online Works!)
-B.S.W. online degree program in May of 2012.
+In 2015, the School of Social Work celebrated its 80th anniversary as a national leader in professional practice education and training.
+Building on this tradition, the college is moving forward with a 21st century agenda that includes promoting social justice and fostering overall well-being through engaged teaching.
+The school offers academic programs at the bachelor's, master's and Ph.D. levels.
+Over the last two years, innovative changes and new programs have been added, including a joint-title doctoral degree in social work and anthropology (SWAN) – one of only two such degrees combining these disciplines in the United States.

 Beyond its reputation for providing quality education, the School of Social Work is known for its commitment to student success and retention.
-Our Office of Field Education uses an innovative placement process that results in the best possible match between the interests of students and the broad range of social work, social welfare, education, health and other human service organizations in which they are placed for field experiences.
+The Office of Field Education uses an innovative placement process that results in the best possible match between the interests of students and their field placement sites.
+In the fall of 2015, the school hosted more than 630 students at 307 social work, social welfare, education, health and other human service organizations field placement sites in 14 Michigan counties and Canada for their field experiences.